-Stella McCartney is committed to promoting good labour standards and protecting human rights in all parts of its business.
-This is our sixth public disclosure under the UK Modern Slavery Act 2015, but protecting the rights and well-being of people in our supply chain has always been a priority.
+The Stella McCartney Group (also referred to as "SMC" in this Statement) is committed to promoting good labour standards and protecting human rights in all parts of its business.
+This is our seventh public disclosure under the UK Modern Slavery Act 2015, but protecting the rights and well-being of people in our supply chain has always been a priority.

-This statement was approved by the board of Anin Star Holding Ltd. It is endorsed, approved and adopted by all of its subsidiaries regardless of size and turnover.
-This statement details the steps Stella McCartney has taken, as a group to comply with the relevant legislation.
+This statement has been approved by the board of SMC's holding company, Anin Star Holding Limited.
+It is endorsed, approved and adopted by all of its subsidiaries regardless of size and turnover.
+This statement details the steps SMC has taken to comply with the relevant legislation.